cameronmccormack/algorithms-princeton/README.md

 * Recognizing collinear points in a set of points using sorting algorithms.
 * Solving the 8-puzzle problem (and its generalizations) using the A\* search algorithm.
 * Implementing range search and nearest-neighbour search using Kd-trees.
+* Creating and interpreting a Word Net using directed graph algorithms.